jasonbayton/11ty/_src/projects/web-app-generator/support/get-started.md

 Before you build, have the following to hand:

 - The **URL** you want to wrap.
 HTTP and HTTPS are both accepted; HTTPS is strongly preferred and is the default behaviour.
-HTTP target URLs auto-enable cleartext traffic in the network security config for the target host only.
+HTTP target URLs auto-enable cleartext traffic in the network security config for the target hostname only.
+IP-literal hosts and URLs with embedded credentials are rejected.
 - A short, user-visible **application name**.
 This is what appears in the Android app list, in the splash screen and in your EMM dashboard.
 - An optional **app icon** (PNG, any reasonable size; WAG rescales to standard launcher densities).
 The default app-gen Bayton mark is used if omitted.
 - If you intend to release-sign, your **JKS or PKCS12 keystore** plus the alias and passwords.
 Credentials are held in memory for the build and discarded immediately after; nothing is persisted server-side.